LEAP-Pangeo JupyterHub

 To check how much space you are using in your home directory open a terminal window on the hub and run du -h --max-depth=1 ~/ | sort -h.

-LEAP-Pangeo Buckets
+LEAP-Pangeo Cloud Storage Buckets

 LEAP-Pangeo provides users two cloud buckets to store data